Travel Apprenticeships

 Delivery of our travel and tourism apprenticeships

-• Pre-work: The apprentice will engage with written and video content that relates to specific modules.
+- Pre-work: Engaging with written and video content that relates to specific modules

-• Group coaching session: This session allows the apprentice to ask questions, discuss their learning with peers, and prepare themselves for their learning activity.
+- Group coaching session: An opportunity for the apprentice to ask questions, discuss their learning with peers, and prepare themselves for their learning activity

-• Individual learning activity: Apprentices will work through an activity brief, building evidence as they go to support their portfolio and end-point assessment.
-This also allows them to embed and contextualise their learning.
+- Individual learning activity: Working through an activity brief, building evidence as they go to support their portfolio and end-point assessment

-• Main learning activities: Apprentices undertake self-directed and interactive content on our online learning platform.
+- Main learning activities: Self-directed and interactive content on our online learning platform

-• 1:1 coaching visit: Every six weeks, a Damar coach will meet with the apprentice to review progress, discuss personal development, and sign off any completed modules.
+- 1:1 coaching visit: Every six weeks, a Damar coach meets with the apprentice to review progress, discuss personal development and sign off any completed modules

-• Review meeting: Every 12 weeks, the Damar coach will meet with the apprentice and their line manager to review their progress.
+- Review meeting: Every 12 weeks, the Damar coach meets with the apprentice and their line manager to review progress.

 The travel apprenticeship takes 15 months (including preparation for end-point assessment).